astromechza/AstromechZA.github.io/_posts/2016-09-10-ntp-agent-part-1.md

 text, diagrams, and sample source code for the algorithms.

 The simplest UDP client packet that can be sent is almost completely zeroes.
-The own filled in fields of the 48 byte packet are the 3-bit version and 3-bit mode at the start.
+The ownly filled in fields of the 48 byte packet are the 3-bit version and 3-bit mode at the start.
 This outgoing packet will get a little more filled in later.
 But this is the minimum required to get a response from an NTP server.